timothyas/xesn/paper.md

 Additionally, for large problems, the process can have heavy compute requirements and therefore necessitate HPC or cloud resources.
-`Xesn` provides a simple interface so that the user can specify all of the settings for training, parameter optimization, and testing with a single yaml file.
+`Xesn` provides a simple interface so that the user can specify all of the settings for training, parameter optimization, and testing with a single YAML file.
 By doing so, all parts of the experiment are more easily reproducible and easier to manage with scheduling systems like SLURM on HPC environments or in the cloud.